la2050/archive/_projects/2016/ending-generational-cycles-of-poverty-through-urban-youth-and-community-development-programs.md

   Youth Testimonial, “I like this program it gives you a lot of opportunity.
   Also, I like how we communicate and are open to many ideas.
 Last year I met Mayor Eric Garcetti through this program and it was a great experience.”
 Dayja
-project_proposal_help: >-
+project_proposal_help:
-  ["Money ","Volunteers","Advisors/board members","Infrastructure
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - Infrastructure (building/space/vehicles etc.)
-  (building/space/vehicles etc.)","Technical infrastructure (computers
+  - Technical infrastructure (computers etc.)
-  etc.)","Network/relationship support","Quality improvement research"]
+  - Network/relationship support
+  - Quality improvement research
 project_description: >-
   In collaboration with Dorsey high school and Jim Gilliam Recreation center; in the south Los Angeles community, we provide self-esteem building, individual